Catoosa County detectives investigating Rossville armed robbery case with few leads

-Catoosa County detectives are investigating an armed robbery that occurred in Rossville last month, but are having to do so with very few leads, officials say.
+Catoosa County detectives are investigating an armed robbery that occurred in Rossville in mid-June, but are having to do so with very few leads, officials say.

-According to the Catoosa County Sheriff’s Department, the robbery occurred at the Sunset Market convenience store at 550 Page Road in Rossville just after 11:30 p.m. on June 15.
+According to the Sheriff’s Department, the robbery occurred at the Sunset Market convenience store at 550 Page Road just after 11:30 p.m. on June 15.

-During the incident, three victims were held up and gunpoint by a man in a mask while they were attempting to lock up and close the store, reports show.
+Three people were held at gunpoint by a man in a mask while they were attempting to lock up and close the store, reports show.

-The primary victim said he gave the suspect approximately $4,500 when the man confronted him with pistol and demanded cash.
+The primary victim said he gave the suspect about $4,500 when the man confronted him with a pistol and demanded cash.

-The suspect also took approximately $600 in cash from one wallet and $100 from another.
+The suspect also took about $600 in cash from one person's wallet and $100 from another.

 Victims described the man as wearing a blue hoodie, blue jeans, and a mask.
-The victims also explained that the man had been parked on the right side of the store’s lot before he approached them and committed the robbery.
+They said the man had been parked on the right side of the store’s lot before he approached them.

 The suspect drove off in a small, black passenger car, but the victims were unable to determine the make and model of the vehicle, reports show.